How to become a cardiac rehab nurse: certification, salary, and career path

 Most career guides for cardiac rehab nursing either treat all three phases as a single monolithic specialty or skip the Phase I/Phase II/Phase III distinction entirely.
 This matters clinically and practically: Phase II is where the vast majority of cardiac rehab RN positions exist, it has specific Medicare reimbursement rules that shape how programs operate, and it is distinct in clinical demands from both Phase I inpatient work and Phase III community maintenance programs.

 The CCRP certification is also frequently confused with general cardiac nursing certifications (PCCN, CCRN).
-CCRP is specifically an AACVPR credential open to all cardiac rehab clinical staff — not just nurses — and it requires current employment in a cardiac rehab program, not just cardiac experience generally.
+CCRP is specifically an AACVPR credential open to several professions – not just nurses – but it still gates on a qualifying credential (RN licensure, RRT, or a health-related bachelor’s degree) alongside 1,200 hours of cardiac rehab and secondary prevention practice, so it is not open to any staff member who happens to work in the program.

 Finally: the outpatient schedule advantage is real and documented, but it comes with a compensation structure that is different from inpatient nursing.
 Knowing this before you make the transition helps you make a realistic decision.